Marcia Ranglin-Vassell: Early life, education, and career

+Rhode Island House of Representatives

 Elections

-2016

-Ranglin-Vassell ran to represent the 5th District in the Rhode Island House of Representatives in the Democratic Primary on September 13, 2016 against the incumbent, John DeSimone, the Majority Leader of the Rhode Island House of Representatives.
+Ranglin-Vassell ran to represent the 5th District in the Rhode Island House of Representatives in the Democratic primary on September 13, 2016, against the incumbent, John DeSimone, Majority Leader of the Rhode Island House of Representatives.
 She was supported by the Rhode Island Working Families Party as a more progressive candidate.
-She received 682 votes to DeSimone's 661 and received the nomination by the Democratic Party.
-She then won the General election on November 8, 2016 against Republican candidate Roland Joseph Lavallee and a write-in campaign by DeSimone with 2,460 (60.9%) votes.
+She received the nomination with 682 votes to DeSimone's 661.
+She then won the general election on November 8, 2016, against Republican candidate Roland Joseph Lavallee and a write-in campaign by DeSimone with 2,460 (60.9%) votes.

-2018

-Ranglin-Vassell ran against Holly Taylor Coolman in the Democratic Primary on September 12, 2018.
-She was not endorsed by the Democratic Party, despite being the incumbent, possibly due to her pro-choice position on abortion.
+Ranglin-Vassell ran against Holly Taylor Coolman in the Democratic primary on September 12, 2018.
+She was not endorsed by the Democratic Party, despite being the incumbent.
 She won the primary with 62.3% of the vote.
 In the November 6, 2018 General election, she won 2,572 (93.2%) votes against 188 (6.8%) write-in votes.

-2020

 Ranglin-Vassell ran against Republican Ronald Iacobbo in the general election for Rhode Island House of Representatives District 5 on November 3, 2020.
 She won 2981 (73.8%) votes against 1027 (25.4%) votes for Iacobbo.

+She decided not to run for re-election in 2022.